Does creatine work for everyone?

 Is Creatine Safe?

 Generally speaking, yes.
-Creatine is a natural amino acid found and produced by the body.
-The are some side effects of creatine supplementation people have reported but it’s unknown if it’s directly related to the use or other circumstances.
+It is a natural amino acid found and produced by the body.
+There are some side effects of creatine supplementation people have reported but it’s unknown if it’s directly related to the use or other circumstances.

 When Is The Best Time to Take Creatine?

 Without a doubt, the best time to supplement is immediately after exercise.
 Following exercise, your muscles are most sensitive to the effects of insulin.
-This means that the insulin-meditated transport of creatine, carbohydrates, and amino acids into muscle will be greatest after exercise.
+This means that the insulin-meditated transport, carbohydrates, and amino acids into muscle will be greatest after exercise.
 Take full advantage of this metabolic window of opportunity by taking creatine with simple sugars and whey protein-immediately after exercise.

 How much should I take?

-The amount of creatine you take depends on your body weight.
-During the loading phase take 0.3 grams of creatine for each kilogram that you weigh.
-Reduce the dosage to 0.03 grams of creatine per kilogram of body weight during the maintenance phase; 10-times less.
-Recommended daily creatine dosages are as follows for the maintenance phase:
+The amount you take depends on your body weight.
+During the loading, phase take 0.3 grams for each kilogram that you weigh.
+Reduce the dosage to 0.03 grams per kilogram of body weight during the maintenance phase; 10-times less.
+Recommended daily dosages are as follows for the maintenance phase:

 - Less than or equal to 140lbs = 1.9 grams

 - 141lbs to 168lbs = 1.92 – 3 grams